DinaAbrahim/Codedex-HTML-Final-Project/README.md

 # https://www.codedex.io/html/final-project

-# In this project, I used HTML to create a website page for a restuarant.
+# In this project, I used HTML to create a website page for a restaurant.
 This page includes a menu and an order form.